-

 The myth

-Hepatitis B can be transmitted through casual contact such as kissing, handshakes or sharing of meals, water, bowls or utensils with someone who has the disease.
+Hepatitis B can be transmitted through casual contact such as kissing, handshakes or sharing of meals, water, bowls or utensils with someone living with hepatitis B.

 The truth

-The disease can only be transmitted through unprotected sexual contact, blood to blood contact or from an infected mother to her child at birth.
+The hepatitis B virus is a blood-borne virus.
+That means it can be passed from person to person through blood or bodily fluids such as, semen or vaginal fluids.
+Hepatitis B can only be transmitted through unprotected sexual contact, blood to blood contact or from a mother who has hepatitis B to her child at birth.

 The myth